andremann/SKG-IF/docs/source/products.rst

 Manifestations
 --------------------
-:Description:
+:Description:  A list of manifestations for the same **Research product** (e.g., a preprint, a postprint, etc.)
 :Type: List
 :Use: Mandatory (1)

 Product local type
 ^^^^^^^^^^^^^^^^
 :Description: The type of the manifestation.
-:Type: String from a vocabulary
+:Type: String
 :Use: Mandatory (1)

 Product local type schema